MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Set-AzureRmEventHub.md

 ```

 ### -partitionCount
-Specifies the number of partitions on this Event Hub.
+Number of partitions on this Event Hub.

 ```yaml
 Type: Int64